TribalyteTechnologies/BrightByte/README.md

 # BrightByte
 This is the BrightByte developer reputation project.

+Trophy icons designed by Freepik from Flaticon

+Identicon generator is powered by the Identicon PHP library

 The following commands are available:

 - Install the dependencies by running npm install.